Service Dogs for Veterans with PTSD

 With the increase in military veterans returning with post-traumatic stress disorder (PTSD), Canine Companions launched a program in 2018 to directly place service dogs with veterans with PTSD.

 Dogs are trained to identify each veteran’s unique stressors and perform tasks that directly disrupt escalation of symptoms, thus enhancing their quality of life.
 Tasks may be performed for anxiety, hypervigilance and generalized fear.
-The dog supports their handler in crowded public situations by creating barriers and distance that might provoke anxiety for individuals with PTSD.
-Additional tasks such as nightmare interruption, turning on lights and retrieving items are taught to support veterans’ daily lives.
+The dog supports their handler in crowded public situations by creating barriers and distance that might provoke anxiety for an individual with PTSD.
+Additional tasks, such as nightmare interruption, turning on lights and retrieving items, are taught to support the veteran’s daily life.

 With the increase in wounded veterans who could benefit from a service dog, we want to do more.
-For a veteran making a new start putting their life back together from an injury, a service dog can provide the help they need to regain independence.
+For a veteran starting to put their life back together from an injury, a service dog can provide the help they need to regain independence.

 Canine Companions recognizes the urgent and growing need for programs that provide support to veterans with disabilities.
 Many of the brave men and women returning home from combat with disabling injuries – visible and invisible – experience a litany of new challenges.

 Often, they face difficult transitions back to civilian life, as well as uncertain futures with new disabilities.
 Canine Companions service dogs can empower veterans to regain physical independence, pride and hope.
 Beyond much-needed physical assistance, the love, loyalty and positivity of a canine partner can make a profound, lasting impact on someone dealing with difficult emotions that are hard to communicate.

 “Just having someone with me to help do things that are difficult for me really affects my life positively.” – Charlie with his service dog Devon